ChanghanGe/mobicom25_branding/README.md

-# MobiCom 2025 Branding
+# ACM MobiCom 2025 Branding
 Unofficial Branding for the 31st Annual International Conference on Mobile Computing and Networking (ACM MobiCom 2025)

 # Warning & Disclaimer
 All the logos and branding materials in this repo is currently unofficial, i.e., not officially recognized by the organizing committee of MobiCom 2025.
 Users try our design at their own risk and responsibility.

-# Branding
+# Branding Design
 ![Alt text](logo/mobicom25_logo_whitebg.jpg)

 # Acknowledgement